How to travel with only a carry-on

 6 – Medicines

-No one likes to get sick while traveling – I don’t even need to talk about the importance of travel insurance, right?
+No one likes to get sick while traveling — I probably don’t even need to mention the importance of travel insurance, right?

-But as small discomforts and accidents happen, I usually always carry a small toiletry bag with simple medications:
+But since minor discomforts and accidents do happen, I always carry a small toiletry bag with basic medications:

-• painkillers and antipyretics (I used to carry a thermometer when the children were little, but now I don't)
+• painkillers and fever reducers (I used to bring a thermometer when the kids were little, but not anymore)

 • gastric discomfort kit

-• other specific needs, depending on the destination and each traveler's special situation
+• other essentials, depending on the destination and any specific needs of each traveler

 .

-Additionally, we bring daily use medications for every day of the trip.
-Typically, we separate them into more compact packaging, leaving the bulky blister packs at home (probably not highly recommended by doctors and pharmacists, but I do it anyway lol)
+We also pack any daily-use medications for the entire trip.
+Usually, I transfer them to more compact containers and leave the bulky blister packs at home (probably not pharmacist-approved, but I do it anyway 😅).

 .